Songwriters… want to play a game?

 - The initial songwriting inspiration is evaporating and I don’t know how to do it

 One of the reasons you aren’t writing often enough is you aren’t feeling good about it… songwriting doesn’t feel fun!
 Why would you do something that isn’t giving you joy?
-That’s the real reason your avoiding songwriting… it doesn’t matter how you try to motivate or bribe yourself… it doesn’t matter how many times you put it on your todo list, or schedule songwriting time.
+That’s the real reason you’re avoiding songwriting… it doesn’t matter how you try to motivate or bribe yourself… it doesn’t matter how many times you put it on your todo list, or schedule songwriting time.

 If it feels good, you’ll write songs regardless of how “busy” you are!

-Find the fun and rediscover the joy of songwriting by finding a playful attitude of exploration, instead of making the mistake of turning it into a job on your todo list.
+Find the fun and rediscover the joy of songwriting by finding a playful attitude of exploration, instead of making the mistake of turning it into a job on your to-do list.

 Write a Bad Song: Songwriting Game